TabDLM: Free-Form Tabular Data Generation via Joint Numerical-Language Diffusion: Detailed Experiment Setups

 \subsubsection{Dataset-specific Metrics}

 \textbf{MathExpr.} Beyond standard distribution metrics (Shape and Trend), we evaluate whether the generated free-form LaTeX expression is structurally and numerically consistent with the structured number and operation columns.
 We report: (1) Operation Match Rate (Op-MR), which verifies if the unary/binary operator tokens implied by the expression $e_{\texttt{latex}}$ strictly align with the structured operations $(o_1,o_2,o_3)$; and (2) Expression match rate (Exp-MR), which evaluates the joint validity of structure and values.
 Specifically, a generated expression is considered a match only if it (i) satisfies operation correctness (as in Op-MR) and (ii) contains two numeric literals whose values align with the structured fields $(x_1, x_2)$ up to a small relative tolerance.
 Concretely, letting $\hat{x}_1,\hat{x}_2$ be the literals extracted from the generated LaTeX string, we require $\lvert \hat{x}_i - x_i \rvert / x_i \le \delta$ for $i\in\{1,2\}$.
 We fix $\delta = 0.07$ to make the metric robust to minor numeric drift that can arise from stochastic generation and continuous-value approximation (e.g., $0.29$ vs.\ $0.30$), while still penalizing outputs whose numeric content is meaningfully inconsistent with the structured inputs.
-We additionally report a sensitivity analysis over $\delta$ in the appendix and observe that the relative ranking of methods is stable.